JetBrains/intellij-platform-plugin-template/README.md

 To start with the actual implementation, you may check our [IntelliJ Platform SDK DevGuide][docs], which contains an introduction to the essential areas of the plugin development together with dedicated tutorials.

 For those, who value example codes the most, there are also available [IntelliJ SDK Code Samples][gh:code-samples] and [IntelliJ Platform Explorer][jb:ipe] – a search tool for browsing Extension Points inside existing implementations of open-source IntelliJ Platform plugins.

+## Testing

+[Testing plugins][docs:testing-plugins] is an essential part of the plugin development for the IntelliJ-based IDEs to make sure that everything works as expected between IDE releases and plugin refactorings.
+The IntelliJ Platform Plugin Template project provides examples of two testing approaches – functional and UI tests.

+### Functional tests

+Most of the IntelliJ Platform codebase tests are model-level, run in a headless environment using an actual IDE instance.
+The tests usually test a feature as a whole rather than individual functions that comprise its implementation, like in unit tests.

+Depending on the feature type and its execution time, there are two types of tests available in the IntelliJ Platform test framework:
+- heavy tests – each test runs in a new project,
+- light tests – all tests share the same project for running.

+Check the [Light and Heavy Tests][docs:light-and-heavy-tests] documentation section for more information.

+In `src/test/kotlin`, you'll find a basic test that utilizes `BasePlatformTestCase` and runs a few checks against the XML files to indicate an example operation of creating files on the fly or reading them from `src/test/resources/rename` test resources.

+> **TIP:** Run your tests using predefined *Run Tests* configuration or by invoking the `./gradlew test` Gradle task.

+### UI tests

+TBD

 ## Qodana integration